Teaching Philosophy

 ENG 231: Introduction to Professional Writing

-- Along with ENG 213, ENG 231 serves as an introduction to the Professional Writing major, familiarizing students with the genres, technologies, and practices of professional writing in everyday and workplace contexts.
+- ENG 231 serves as an introduction to the Professional Writing major, familiarizing students with the genres, technologies, and practices of professional writing in everyday and workplace contexts.

 ENG 329: Editing & Style